 We have not inherited the earth from our parents, but borrowed it from our children.

-Born in Milnerton, I have since travelled around Southern Africa living in Lesotho and Zimbabwe for varying lengths of time.
-My travels opened my eyes to the diversity of the human race and the cultural disparity of mankind, making us each unique human beings.
+Born in Milnerton, Amanda has since travelled around Southern Africa living in Lesotho and Zimbabwe for varying lengths of time.
+Her travels opened her eyes to the diversity of the human race and the cultural disparity of mankind, making us each unique human beings.

-When the unit became available for us to open Hangar 18, the opportunity arose to help more people than I had ever dreamed of.
+When the unit became available to open Hangar 18, the opportunity arose to help more people than Amanda had ever dreamed of.
 Today, Hangar 18, a Craft and Coffee Shop in Milnerton, supports a social upliftment programme that provides outcomes based work in a safe and comfortable environment for 30 plus ladies living in Slovo.

 AREAS WE WORK IN: